 There is an individual shock absorber for each wheel of the Trike.
-The shock absorber units have been factory set.
-(There are however several adjustments that can be made to suit personal preference).
+The shock absorber units have been factory set to 90psi which suits most riders.
+There are however several adjustments that can be made to suit personal preference.
+A Shock Pump (available from all good bike shops) is used to pump more air into the shock to make the shock harder or to release pressure to make it softer.
 Your Mountain Trike dealer can help you set the suspension for you needs.